mspcomglobal/mspbangalore-24Nov2019/README.md

 # Introduction to AI and Open Source (24 Nov 2019)

-# This page is under updation...
-Please visit soon for the Presentations of 24-Nov-2019 session here...
-Thanks!

 Thanks to all the attendees of MSPBangalore.
 Here, we are sharing the Presentation links from all Speakers.
 Reach out to us on Twitter [@syedfarhanrvce](https://twitter.com/syedfarhanrvce) for any further inputs (Hash tag #MSPBangalore).